jkrvivian/Linux_shell/README.md

   * change directory
 * `history`
   * show all the history since you start this program
+* recall history command by pressing up or down arrow
+  * implement with Non-blocking I/O

 ## TODO
 * I/O redirection bug fix